 The Colorful Ribeira District

 In the colorful Ribeira district, you’ll find a living painting full of history along the banks of the Douro.
 Every alley and stone whispers stories of centuries-old trade routes and maritime adventures.
-I loved getting lost in thought and wandering around here.
+This is the most touristy part of the city, and for good reason.

 The woman on the balcon there?
 That’s one of those typical images I associate with Portugal.